Stromweld/chef_automate_ha/README.md

 - Please see <https://docs.chef.io/automate/ha_platform_support/> for server hardware requirements
 - Latest chef-workstation installed
-- For test-kitchen testing locally you'll need about 22GB of local ram for the VM's themselves
+- For test-kitchen testing locally you'll need about 48GB of local ram for the VM's themselves
 - When using test-kitchen run the `start_kitchen_test.sh` in a bash window to automate the creation of the machines, gathering of the IP's, and writing out kitchen_nodes.json with the IP's for the config.toml file generation
+- For test-kitchen to run in AWS use `saml2aws login` and `export KITCHEN_LOCAL_YAML="kitchen.ec2.yml"` before the `start_kitchen_test.sh` script
+  - kitchen.ec2.yml is configured to use a subnet and security group pre-built in us-west-2 for aws account 'chef-success-aws'

 ### Platforms